cs1302uga/cs1302-ce03/README.md

    different one is used every time a new process is created.

 1. **[user2]:** Let's see if you can interfere with user1's process on the system.
-Ordinarily, this would be agains the UGA Policies on the Use of Computers, however, we will make a brief exception for you to do the following: try to kill user1's process.
+Ordinarily, this would be against the UGA Policies on the Use of Computers, however, we will make a brief exception for you to do the following: try to kill user1's process.
 Were you successful?
    What was the output from the `kill` command you used?